 Want to preserve MORE food this year?
 Get my Food Preservation Planner to help you plan your family’s food needs and save time by helping you preserve more efficiently!

-How to Can Peaches at Home
+How to Can Peaches in Juice at Home

 The first step is to wash the peaches.
 I just fill the sink with water and scrub them until most of the fuzz is gone.
 Then set them on a towel beside the sink.
 I like to work in batches of about 40-45, since that is about how many will fit in each 7-qt canner load.